-On April 1, 2018, the Company entered into a Management and Corporate Services Agreement ("Services Agreement") with Cabrera Capital Corp. ("Cabrera"), a company controlled by Walter Berukoff, the CEO and director of the Company.
+On April 1, 2023, the Company renewed its Management and Corporate Services Agreement ("Services Agreement") with Cabrera Capital Corp. ("Cabrera"), a company controlled by Walter Berukoff, the CEO and director of the Company, for an additional 5-year term.
 Under the Services Agreement, Cabrera agrees to provide a fully furnished and equipped business premises as well as management, business administration, shareholder services, securities administration, and corporate and general administration services to the Company for an initial period of five years from the date of the Services Agreement.

 The Company has agreed to pay Cabrera a monthly fee equal to the actual out of pocket expenses incurred by Cabrera, its advisers, sub-agents and employees in connection with the provision of these services and any additional direct costs associated with providing these services.
 In addition, the Company has agreed to pay \$15,000 per month in rent for its office premises.
-The Company can terminate the Services Agreement at any time by paying Cabrera a year's worth of fees based on the average monthly fee paid to Cabrera since April 1, 2018.
+The Company can terminate the Services Agreement at any time by paying Cabrera a year's worth of fees based on the average monthly fee paid to Cabrera since April 1, 2023.

-During the year ended June 30, 2022, the Company entered into contract for long term and short term accommodations in Fiji, and paid \$108,277 (2021 - \$Nil) in rent including utilities to Lions Den (Fiji) Pte Limited, a company controlled by Walter Berukoff, the CEO and director of the Company.
+During the year ended June 30, 2023, the Company paid \$174,405 in rent to Lions Den (Fiji) Pte Limited, a company controlled by Walter Berukoff, the CEO and director of the Company, for short-term and long-term accommodations including utilities in Fiji.